drewlandis/db-migration-auditer/README.md

 This Golang tester should help catch these stored procedure regressions prior to committing.

+Run:
+ * Update constants.go to have the correct values
+ * run `go test` in this repo

 Assumptions:
  * There is a consistent start and end for all stored procedure definitions (see constants.go)
  * Migration files are ordered alphanumerically where the first one is the oldest migration
  * There might be others...

+ TODO:
+  * create a constants.go file for easier future re-use